wp-plugins/eg-attachments/readme.txt

 5. Insert attachments window.

 == Version history ==

+* Version 1.1.3 - Feb 16th, 2009
+	* Buf fix: in some cases, the icon didn't appear in the TinyMCE button bar

+* Version 1.1.2 - Feb 13th, 2009 (not published)
+	* Enable cache management again

 * Version 1.1.1 - Feb 11th, 2009
 	* Disable temporarily the management of the cache